scoricov/getdata-012/README.md

-# getdata-012
+# Getting and Cleaning Data: Course Project

-This is a course project for Getting and Cleaning Data course at coursera.org.
+This repository contains the assignment for course project from Getting and Cleaning Data course at coursera.org, which is a part of the Data Science specialization.

 ## Summary